-Is VPS Worth It?
+Is VPS Worth the Cost?

-Yes, VPS is a powerful and versatile type of hosting that many companies will find meets their needs.
+Yes.
+VPS is a powerful and versatile type of hosting that many companies will find meets their needs.
 If you’re already hosting in a different type of environment, you may be wondering whether it’s worthwhile to migrate to VPS.
 This is an important discussion to have with each prospective hosting provider in order to understand how they handle migrations, what would be required from you, how long it might take, and any costs associated.

-The Cost of Picking the Wrong Hosting Provider
+The Costs of the Wrong Hosting Provider

 Sometimes fledgling companies pick their VPS hosting provider based solely on price.
-This is not a good strategy for a few reasons.
+This is not a good strategy for a few reasons:

-How to Get Started with VPS Hosting
+How Do I Get Started with VPS Hosting?